-Dr. Barb (QasuGlana) Amarok has been the executive director of Bering Sea Women's Group (BSWG) located in Nome, AK since 2014.
-She has previously held positions of relief advocate, children's services coordinator and acting executive director.
-Barb served on the Board of Directors soon after BSWG was incorporated as a 501(c)(3) charitable organization in 1979.
+Dr. Barb (QasuGlana) Amarok was the executive director of Bering Sea Women's Group (BSWG) located in Nome, AK.
+She previously held positions of relief advocate, children's services coordinator and acting executive director.
+Dr. Amarok served on the Board of Directors soon after BSWG was incorporated as a 501(c)(3) charitable organization in 1979.
+Dr. Amarok is now the Director of the University of Alaska Fairbanks Northwest Campus in Nome.